qpointz/qpointz/README.rst

 Runing behind reverse proxy
 ===========================

-While runing behind proxy it is important to ensure extra headers which is requered to resolve external host name and scheme being passed by proxy to enzyme
+While running behind proxy it is important to ensure extra headers which is required to resolve external host name and scheme being passed by proxy to enzyme

 NGINX
 -----

-Below configuration is redirecting any http trafic to https and redirects all incoming traffic to http enzyme port
+Below configuration is redirecting any http traffic to https and redirects all incoming traffic to http enzyme port

 .. code-block:: text